 So he just pops off his throne and leaves Daventry without so much as bothering to put anyone in charge.
 Fuck, even Anna did better in that regard.

 Once in Chlamydia, he has to find a portal to the “tower realm.”
-So he aimlessly wanders around this forested place until he finds some locked door.
+So he aimlessly wanders around this forested place until he finds a locked door.
 Oh and we get a super helpful hint engraved on it: “make a splash.”
 Guess what?
 Graham then goes underwater to Neptune’s Kingdom, gets a key, and heads back.
 Opening the door reveals…a second door.
-This takes him, idk, into the sky?
+This takes him, I don’t know, into the sky?
 Past some friendly ghosts?
 What the actual hell is going on here?

 All I know is that if you thought Sierra Logic™ was slightly shitty in KQI, wait until you have to throw a goddamn bridle on a snake that magically turns into Pegasus.

 Oh and that second door?
 Behind it is a third fucking door!
-And I should have pointed out, but there’s a bridge you have to cross to go visit these doors in the first place, and if you do it too many times, it breaks.
+Also, there’s a bridge you have to cross to go visit these doors in the first place, and if you do it too many times, it breaks.
 Just because.
 And then it’s game over.

 What’s at the top?
 Oh, it’s Valanice.
 She makes out with you and good game!